gssakash/gssakash/README.md

 <div align="left">

 I am a full-stack web developer with expertise in React, Node.js, and Python.
-My current role involves working with LLM APIs like GPT 4 API and ChatGPT, and using vector databases like Chroma DB to augment their responses along with a lot of prompt engineering for platform specific requirements.
+My current role involves working with LLM APIs like GPT 4 API and ChatGPT, and using vector databases like Chroma DB to augment their responses along with a lot of prompt engineering for platform specific requirements with the help of Flask Python.

 </div>